My Day in Court

 3:30 PM - I TAKE A RISK

 I am a born worrier.
 As time went by, it was getting harder and harder to keep my fears at bay.
-Bizarre possible outcomes kept creeping into my mind.
+All sorts of bizarre possible outcomes kept creeping into my mind.

 I snapped back to the present.
 The parallels between the hospital emergency room and this courtroom were obvious.
 I didn't have anywhere near the problems the other people in this courtroom did, but I was still deeply worried!
 Their misery was infectious.